 Unfortunately people and the businesses they run are not perfect.
 When some realize they can profit by hoodwinking others, they do that, disturbing the ideal Invisible Hand.

 Because the corporation has the upper hand in economic knowledge about its product and because its reach is across many customers, the most prevalent asymmetric abusers are ethically challenged corporations.

 In a free market with honorable participants, the invisible hand guides prices down to their natural level, where they equal production cost.

 The scar of asymmetric abuse forces the prices of goods higher than their natural level.
-An additional problem is allocation of production shifts from those that satisfy the societal good, to those that benefit the ethically challenged businesses.
+A consequence is that allocation of production shifts from those that satisfy the societal good to those that benefit the ethically challenged businesses.